mariusz-tang/dstamp/CONTRIBUTING.md

 If you have a bug to report or a feature request, please raise an [Issue](https://github.com/mariusz-tang/dstamp/issues).

 I'm also happy to accept [PR](https://github.com/mariusz-tang/dstamp/pulls)s but I would prefer you to first raise an Issue and indicate your willingness to submit a PR.

+This is my first CLI app, so there are probably many things I could do or do differently to improve it.
+If you have suggestions please let me know in an Issue :)